Nikkig087/RockFitApp/README.md

 - Shared tags or similar price ranges.

 ## Bugs
+I deployed the website on Heroku in the United States region instead of the European region, this can affect performance speeds.

 ## Deployment
 This website is deployed to Heroku from a GitHub repository, the following steps were taken: